dmatina/dmatina.github.io/README.md

 # Personal Website
 This is the repository for my personal academic website.

-Template by Matthew DeHaven be found [here](https://github.com/matdehaven/minimal-bootstrap-academic-website)
+Template from Matthew DeHaven can be found [here](https://github.com/matdehaven/minimal-bootstrap-academic-website)